HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/run_core_config_engine.md

 If you need to pause the Kubernetes probes without running a Configuration Task.
 You can do the steps below.

 After opening a shell on a DX Core Pod [(See above)]('#running-core-config-engine-tasks'):
 1. Create the semaphore file.
+This should pause the Kubernetes probes.

 ```
 touch /opt/app/configInProgress